PRX/Porter/README.md

 -   `"SOURCE_FILE_TYPE_DETECTION_ERROR"`
 -   `"ITERATOR_ERROR"`

-`Done` indicates that the job was able to attempt all the tasks.
+`DONE` indicates that the job was able to attempt all the tasks.
 This is **not** an indication that all the tasks were successful.
 The other states will appear if an execution step prior to the tasks running fails. `SOURCE_FILE_INGEST_ERROR`, for example, indicates that the artifact copy of the source file couldn't be created.

 The list of possible states may change over time.